Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 • Managing stress

-Your rheumatologist will use your nr-axSpA activity level to see how well your current treatment plan is working.
+Your rheumatologist will assess your nr-axSpA activity level to see how well your current treatment plan is working.
 If you still have inflammation despite taking medications or doing physical therapy, you may need to try another medication.

 Whether you have active or stable nr-axSpA, your doctor will still monitor you to make sure your current treatment plan is working.